 Chew Medical Practice is a member of the British Travel Health Association.

 Charges Travel advice is provided free of charge.
 Some vaccinations are free through the NHS, others are given privately and are charged at a competitive market rate.
 The nurse will advise of any costs in your initial consultation.
 If you agree to any private vaccinations, an administrative charge of £20 will be added to the cost of the vaccinations.
 A price list is available to download HERE

-A range of travel products is on sale in the Dispensary, including high strength insect repellent, sun screen and anti-malarial tablets.
+A range of travel products is on sale in the Dispensary, including high strength insect repellent and anti-malarial tablets.
 A price list is available to download HERE